 - In a separate shallow dish or bowl, mix together the panko breadcrumbs, italian seasoning, garlic powder, salt, and pepper.

 - Working with 1-2 slices at a time, dip the eggplant into the egg mixture and then into the breadcrumb mixture.
 Make sure to allow the excess egg mixture to drip off of the eggplant before transferring to the breadcrumbs.
-Press breadcrumbs into all sides of the eggplant to make sure they stick properly to form the crust around the entire eggplant slice.
+Press breadcrumbs into all sides of the eggplant to make sure they stick properly to form a crust.

 - Place breaded eggplant slices on the prepared sheet pans and spray or drizzle them lightly with olive oil.
 Bake in the preheated oven for 25-30 minutes until golden brown.
-Sheet pans may need to be rotated on the shelves halfway through baking to ensure all of the slices brown evenly.
+Rotate sheet pans halfway through baking to ensure even browning.

-- In a 9x13 baking dish, spread approximately ½ cup of the italian gravy over the bottom of the pan.
+- In a 9x13 baking dish (affiliate link), spread approximately ½ cup of sauce over the bottom of the pan.
 Layer half of the eggplant slices over the top of the sauce.
 Then spread 1 cup of the sauce over the eggplant and top with 1 cup of the mozzarella cheese and ¼ cup of the parmesan cheese.
 Repeat the second layer with the remaining eggplant slices, sauce, and cheeses.

 - Reduce oven temperature to 375° and bake uncovered for 20-30 minutes until cheese is melted and bubbly.